graalvm/simplelanguage/README.md

 * Create a new workspace
 * Right click on the package explorer -> Import... -> Existing Project into Workspace -> Select simple language folder -> Finish

+## IGV

+* Execute "./igv" to start the ideal graph visualizer

 ## Running

-* Execute "./run Test.sl" to run a simple language source file.
+* Execute "./run example_*.sl" to run a simple language source file.
-* Execute "./run_igv Test.sl" to dump graphs to the igv.
+* Execute "./run_dump example_*.sl" to dump graphs to the igv.
-* Execute "./run_assembly Test.sl" to dump compiled assembly of simple language functions.
+* Execute "./run_assembly example_*.sl" to dump compiled assembly of simple language functions.

 ## Debugging

-* Execute "./debug Test.sl" to debug you simpel language source file.
+* Execute "./debug example_*.sl" to debug you simpel language source file.
 * Attach a Java remote debugger (like eclipse) on port 8000.

-## IGV

-* Execute "./igv" to start the ideal graph visualizer

 ## Instructions for "Can we fold it yet"?
 If you want to play with the can we fold it yet examples yourself please follow these instructions: